Age-Related Macular Degeneration (AMD)

 The risk of suffering with AMD increases from 2% for ages 50-59, to nearly 30% for those over the age of 75.

-While there is no cure for macular degeneration, with the advent of injections and lasers, Dr. Chang and Dr. Hutchins can help you manage the condition and may even occasionally restore any loss of sight.
+While there is no cure for macular degeneration, with the advent of injections and lasers, Dr. Chang and Dr. Clark can help you manage the condition and may even occasionally restore any loss of sight.

 What is Macular Degeneration?